kintohub/kintohub-docs/docs/link-repo-resources.md

 ## Linking to GitHub organizations

 GitHub organizations are shared accounts where groups of users can collaborate across many projects at once.
-GitHub organizations can be linked with Workspaces.
-If the GitHub account linked with Workspaces have multiple organizations, it is essential to grant access for each organization.
+GitHub organizations can be linked with Workspaces in KintoHub.

+>Note: By default, **KintoHub** has permissions to access all organizations of the GitHub user.
+If the user has multiple organizations, and if KintoHub needs to access only specific organizations, be sure to grant permissions accordingly in GitHub.

-To link a GitHub organization, follow the steps mentioned below:
+To grant access to a GitHub organization, follow the steps mentioned below:

 1. Navigate to your **GitHub** personal account settings.